specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 Microsoft 365 Copilot is available at [https://m365.cloud.microsoft](https://m365.cloud.microsoft), in the [Microsoft 365 Copilot app](https://apps.microsoft.com/detail/9wzdncrd29v9) that can be installed on devices, in Microsoft Edge, when you use [Microsoft Bing](https://www.bing.com), and in Microsoft 365 apps.

-End users can also purchase their own license that includes Copilot.
+End users can also purchase their own license that includes Microsoft 365 Copilot.

 If you want users in your organization to have prompt and response interchanges with work & internet information, and use AI features in their work apps, then use Microsoft 365 Copilot.